Clypt vs Opus Clip: Why Generic AI Clippers Miss the Mark on Business Podcasts

 Opus Clip optimizes for attention.
 Clypt optimizes for reputation.
 Choose the tool that matches the metric your audience cares about.

 Ready to see the difference?
-Find your best 2 clips free with our Clip Finder — no credit card, no commitment.
-Just upload an episode and see what editorial-quality clipping looks like.
+Find your best 2 clips free with our Clip Finder.
+No credit card, no commitment.
+Just paste your YouTube URL and see what editorial-quality clipping looks like.

 Frequently Asked Questions